wighawag/forge-deploy/README.md

 }
 ```

-As usual to run the tests you can use `forge test`
+As usual to run the tests you can do the following:

-Here we set the DEPLOYMENT_CONTEXT to "void" to prevent the test from reading in the generated deployments folder "31337"

-This is related to a feature we did not talk much yet, that of deployment context that allow you to segregate contracts on the same network in different bucket.

-More doc will come

 ```
-DEPLOYMENT_CONTEXT=void forge test
+forge test
 ```

 ## More info